Peterpiotr/siguren-documentation/docs/source/operation/load-arrest/determining-cause-for-load-arrest.rst

 Determining Cause for Load Arrest
 ==================================

 ..
-The MotoSuiveur® Unit is a failsafe **mechanical** hoist arrester.
+The MS Unit is a failsafe **mechanical** hoist arrester.

-MotoSuiveur® Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.
+MS Unit protects against failures in hoist drive trains that would otherwise lead to dropped loads or overloads.

-The reasons for MotoSuiveur® system load arrest can be various such as:
+The reasons for MotoSuiveur® System load arrest can be various such as:
 	- electrical or mechanical failure of the hoist motor brake;
 	- electrical or mechanical failure of the hoist motor;
 	- mechanical failure of the hoist reducer;